SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 The block ``Vectorization`` is optional.
 It controls the SIMD operations that can enhance the performance of some computations.
 The technique is detailed in Ref.
 [Beck]_.
+It requires :ref:`additional compilation options<vectorization_flags>` to be actived.

 .. code-block:: python